joshdurbin/joshdurbin.net/content/posts/2020-5-redis-graph-product-recommendation-opencypher.md

 realistic as possible, `addtocart` edges are only created from a subset of the `view` edges that exist between a `person` and `product` node.
 These circumstances highlight Redis Graphs ability or utility as a [multigraph](https://en.wikipedia.org/wiki/Multigraph) -- when any node has parallel edges between itself and another node.

-This example contains only directed relationships, which are denoted by the arrows in the graph visualization.
+All of the relationships in this POC and post are directed, which are denoted by the arrows in the graph visualization.

-### Graph Creation
+### Graph Generation

-The [graph generation](https://github.com/joshdurbin/redis-graph-commerce-poc/blob/master/generateCommerceGraph) tooling issues two types of commands against Redis Graph to seed and populate the graph:
+The [graph generation](https://github.com/joshdurbin/redis-graph-commerce-poc/blob/master/generateCommerceGraph) tooling runs through two phases to seed and populate the graph:

-1. The creation of nodes occurs via `create` statements.
-Three node "types" (not RedisGraph types, as they apply to edges/relationships), labels exist in the form of the following: `person`, `product`, and `order`.
+1. The creation of independent nodes occurs via `create` statements.
+Three node "varieties" are created: `person`, `product`, and `order`.
+Technically the "variety" of a node is referred to as a label.
+We'll step through distinct examples of each node - label creation.
 The following are the create statements used to insert these nodes into the graph.

     ```
     CREATE (:person {